New Target Has Legs: Tau PET, Mice, and Antibodies

 With more trials targeting people in prodromal stages of disease, researchers need better ways to monitor progression, said Reisa Sperling of Brigham and Women’s Hospital, Boston.
 Cerebrospinal fluid (CSF) biomarkers plateau around the time symptoms appear, and barely record ongoing change.
 “CSF tau is just not a dynamic marker,” agreed Paul Aisen of the University of California, San Diego.
 Moreover, CSF tau levels do not reflect brain anatomy, and it is not only the concentration of tau but where it spreads that matters, Sperling noted.
 Tau imaging allows researchers to track how tau creeps through the brain as disease worsens.
 Sperling presented preliminary data from scans using Eli Lilly’s tracer T807 that offered clues to how tau relates to amyloid deposition and memory loss.

 In cognitively normal participants of the Harvard Aging Brain Study, tau began to accumulate around age 40 to 50.
-By age 65 the majority of people had some tau deposits in their medial temporal lobes, corresponding to a Braak stage of 1 or 2.
+By age 65 the majority of people had some tau deposits in their medial temporal lobes, corresponding to a Braak stage of I or II.
 “As someone who is getting closer to this age, this is frightening,” Sperling said.
-Older age groups were likelier to have some tau in the neocortex as well, resembling Braak stage 3 or 4.
+Older age groups were likelier to have some tau in the neocortex as well, resembling Braak stage III or IV.

 How does this relate to CSF biomarkers?
 In a cohort of about 30 people, high tau PET correlated with high CSF tau.
 It correlated even more strongly with low CSF Aβ42.
 What’s more, having low CSF Aβ42 predicted that there would be tau outside of the medial temporal lobe.
 “Amyloid may accelerate the cortical deposition of tau,” Sperling suggested.